 Lastly, you’ll want to select a tincture or elixir that has the Non-GMO Project Certification stamp.

 GMO refers to a genetically modified organism, which can be “a plant, animal, microorganism or other organisms whose genetic makeup has been modified in a laboratory using genetic engineering or transgenic technology.”
-Basically, it’s an organism created from a combination of “plant, animal, bacterial and virus genes” that is not a naturally occurring event.
-The problem is that there’s not a whole lot of research or study in the long-term effects of GMOs on the human body, therefore, we don’t really know if these Frankenstein-type organisms are harmful.
+It’s an organism created from a combination of “plant, animal, bacterial and virus genes” that is not a naturally occurring event.
+The problem is that there’s not a whole lot of research or study on the long-term effects of GMOs on the human body, therefore, we don’t know if these Frankenstein-type organisms are harmful.

 This is why it’s best to steer clear until there’s a bit more information!

 Trusted Brands for Elixirs and Tinctures